-The following documents may be inspected free of charge during normal business hours on any Business Day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG:
+13.6 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG.

+12.5.1 the Prospectus;

-- 13.5.1 the Prospectus; - 13.5.2 the most recent annual and half yearly reports of the Company; - 13.5.3 the Instrument of Incorporation (and any amending documents); and - 13.5.4 the Key Investor Information Document (KIID).
+12.5.2 the most recent annual and half yearly reports of the Company; and

+12.5.3 the Instrument of Incorporation (and any amending documents).

 Shareholders may obtain copies of the above documents from the ACD.
-The ACD may make a charge at its discretion for copies of documents (apart from the most recent versions of the Prospectus and an annual and half yearly reports of the Company which are available free of charge to anyone who requests).
+The ACD may make a charge at its discretion for copies of documents (apart from the most recent versions of the Prospectus and annual and half yearly reports of the Company which are available free of charge to anyone who requests).

-13.6 Material Contracts
+13.7 Material Contracts